swbioinf/scrnaseq_howto_ga_workflows/pages/scrnaseq_wf_guide.md

 Once successful, Cell Ranger will appear in your tool list under _MISCELLANEOUS TOOLS > Local Tools_ Once you receive a confirmation email, you may need to log out and log back in for it to take effect.

+# Finding help

+For general galaxy training, see the [Galaxy Training Network](https://training.galaxyproject.org/)

+For error problems with galaxy tools on galaxy australia - please check out the [error debugging guide](https://galaxyproject.org/support/tool-error/) and use the built-in bug reporting functionality.
+Or, for more general or involved galaxy help try the [galaxy help forum](https://help.galaxyproject.org/).

+To get in contact with problems you find specifically with this workflow; please report a ticket on [this github repository](https://github.com/swbioinf/scrnaseq_howto_ga_workflows/issues)